Textile industry: Bangladesh

 Many Western multinationals use labor in Bangladesh, which is one of the cheapest in the world: 30 euros per month compared to 150 or 200 in China.
 Four days is enough for the CEO of one of the top five global textile brands to earn what a Bangladeshi garment worker will earn in her lifetime.
 In April 2013, at least 1,135 textile workers died in the collapse of their factory.
 Other fatal accidents due to unsanitary factories have affected Bangladesh: in 2005 a factory collapsed and caused the death of 64 people.
 In 2006, a series of fires killed 85 people and injured 207 others.
 In 2010, some 30 people died of asphyxiation and burns in two serious fires.

-In 2006, tens of thousands of workers mobilized in one of the country's largest strike movements, affecting almost all of the 4,000 factories.
+In 2006, tens of thousands of workers mobilised in one of the country's largest strike movements, affecting almost all of the 4,000 factories.
 The Bangladesh Garment Manufacturers and Exporters Association (BGMEA) uses police forces to crack down.
 Three workers were killed, and hundreds more were wounded by bullets, or imprisoned.
 In 2010, after a new strike movement, nearly 1,000 people were injured among workers as a result of the repression.